The path to zero waste.

 FastOx systems can generate the following amount of valuable end products from 100 metric tons per day (MTPD) of railroad ties:

-Toxic waste is capable of causing injury or death to living organisms.
+Toxic waste is capable of causing injury or death to live organisms.
 This includes explosive, poisonous, carcinogenic, mutagenic, and bioaccumulative.

 Toxic waste is typically generated by industrial processes, but can also be found in household, office and commercial waste streams like batteries, pesticides, and electronic waste.
 Toxic waste is an acceptable feedstock for FastOx gasification.
 While these waste streams are not optimal, the gasification process renders the constituents of these toxins into syngas and inert stone product.